When a loved one dies, there may be many loose ends. Among them: bills. What happens to a person's debt when they die?

 In most cases, the deceased loved one's estate is responsible for resolving debts.
 This article covers some common situations, but please speak with an attorney for specific guidance related to any bills or debts your loved one may have left behind.

-If you’re dealing with debt after the death of a loved one, or you’re planning ahead so your loved ones will know how to resolve your debts after your death, here are some things to consider.
+If you’re dealing with debt after the , or you’re planning ahead so your loved ones will know how to resolve your debts after your death, here are some things to consider.

 What Affects Funeral and Cremation Costs?